soot-oss/SootUp/sootup.apk.frontend/ANDROID_CALL_GRAPH_PLAN.md

    likewise — `LocationLeak1.apk`/`FlowSensitivity1.apk` bundle the
    `android.support.v4`/`v7` compat libraries directly into their own dex, which contain real listener implementations, so no hand-built APK was needed for step 3 either.
-The feature-isolated APKs remain deferred until steps 4/7/8 exist.
+Step 4 is the first case that genuinely needed a hand-built fixture: none of the three sample APKs use `android:onClick` at all (confirmed by scanning them), so `AndroidLayoutParser` is tested against a real compiled binary layout XML built with the same `axml` library's writer (a genuine round trip through the format, not a string/DOM stand-in), and `AndroidLayoutEntryPointCreator`'s wiring is tested by declaring a real, dex-declared support-library class as a synthetic manifest activity (`AndroidManifest`'s constructor is public for exactly this).
+The remaining feature-isolated APKs stay deferred until steps 7/8 exist.

 10. **Public API.** A single entry point (e.g. `AndroidCallGraphAlgorithm`) that hides the entry-point plumbing — give it an APK + platforms path,